 For those who are on a special diet (in addition to the general Whole30 protocol).

-This list eliminiates foods like beef, pork, chicken broth, lard, etc. (but does include some fish and dairy options).
+This list eliminates Whole30 foods like beef, pork, chicken broth, lard, etc. (but does include fish and butter/ghee for our pescetarian friends).

 Our standard shopping list for those following a low-FODMAP diet.